marimeireles/journey/content/english/_index.md

 features:
   - title: "Become a contributor"
     image: "/images/service-1.png"
     content: "Are you new to open source and want to learn more about some interesting projects that you can contribute to?
-Join GSoC where mentors will help guide you on your journey!
+Join Journey where mentors will help guide you on your software career!"

-It is very important to reach out to the organizations that you are interested in as soon as possible.
-The more conversations you have with the community before you submit your proposal the better your chances of being selected into the GSoC. "
     # bulletpoints:
     #   - "10+ Pre-build pages"
     #   - "95+ Google Pagespeed Score"